amandaguglieri/hackinglife/docs/az-900-exams.md

 - By using the Azure API for RBAC
 - By configuring a network security group.
-- By using the Azure portal or Azure PowerShell (Correct)
+- By using the Azure portal or Azure PowerShell
 - By assigning a custom role to the resource.
 - By creating a new resource group for the resource.